• Film, Photos, Voigtlander

 Only have a couple shots to put up for the moment.

 I shot a roll of TriX400 at 800iso.
-Normally thats fine, but i developed it in Rodinal, and the grain wasnt very nice in some of the shots, which isnt helped by my scanner which is on its last legs.
-It was the first roll i’d taken in a while and got a few shots that i like.
+Normally that’s fine, but I developed it in Rodinal, and the grain wasn’t very nice in some of the shots, which isn’t helped by my scanner which is on its last legs.
+It was the first roll I’d taken in a while and got a few shots that I like.

-Actually, there was a whole series that i really liked, but i wont be uploading them here just yet.
+Actually, there was a whole series that I really liked, but I wont be uploading them here just yet.

 The shots below were taken at my Dad’s graduation show, he just finished a Masters of Art.
 I’m very proud of him as he’s never actually studied at uni before, but did so well they’re asked him back to do honours.
 I’ll make another post later on detailing his work a little more.